 "Many things in a car seem simple because the technology is familiar to most drivers, but underneath, it's a challenge of massive complexity," said Bill Taylor, managing director at kVA by UL.
 "With well-functioning onboard computers, sensors and networks, cars have transformed from a mechanical machine into an electronically controlled system, and the number of ECUs within a car continues to increase within the industry."

 As a car's complexity evolves, however, so does the need for functional safety, a specialized engineering discipline focused on a product's ability to function safely, reliably and consistently every time.

 According to Taylor, functional safety, which applies to electrical, electronic or programmable systems, has become a fundamental requirement for the automotive industry.
 Design engineers need to view the individual components and systems holistically so that all the applications work together.

-Two standards: One objective
+Two functional safety standards: one objective